 It turns out that it isn't an ingredient we avoid on a ketogenic diet, so I began experimentation.
 Maybe this would be the final piece of the puzzle I needed for a delicious keto bread recipe.

 How To Use Yeast in Keto Bread

-The sugar is what “feeds” and activates it without the gluten found in wheat flour.
+The sugar is what “feeds” and activates the yeast without the gluten found in wheat flour.

-Finally, we bake the bread in a preheated 350 degree oven for 30 minutes.
+Finally, we bake the keto bread in a preheated 350 degree oven for 30 minutes.